becomesaflame/bash_notes/bash_notes.md

 ```

 `[ ... ]` and `test ...` can both be used for conditionals.
 Both are builtins.
+Keep spaces between the brackets and the conditional expression, because `[` is actually a reserved command that takes `]` as its final argument, as opposed to an operator like `{`.
+This is true for double bracket test as well.

 ##### Double Brackets `[[ ]]` - newer form of test